saabgeek04/SystemsSAC/journal/ROVER.md

 ### Which to buy on a budget?

 The control module is the bit that makes everything happen.
 It plugs into the speed controller and steering servo to drive the rover, as well as recieving GPS signal from the GPS module.
-It also allows for manual control of the rover if needed from the regular remote control, buzzer connections to be added (for locating a lost rover) and for a emergency safety switch to be connected.

 The ideal system, if avalible, would be the [Pixhawk 4](https://holybro.com/products/pixhawk-4?variant=41527199498429), which is unfortunately out of stock and very expensive.
 Its also a bit overkill for what I need, since I am using a rover and not a drone/aeroplane with complex shennanigans going on.

-I started looking for a cheaper flight controller and eventually found a kit on aliexpress that for the price of a regular pixhawk, would give me all the hardware I need + a pixhawk clone, as a bunch of bonus bits.
+I started looking for a cheaper flight controller and eventually found a kit on aliexpress that for the price of a regular Pixhawk, would give me all the hardware I need + a Pixhawk clone, as a bunch of bonus bits.
 [This is the kit](https://www.aliexpress.com/item/33058886931.html) and I plan on purchasing the "915V1 1000MWPackageC" Variant.

+This variant comes with a cable that has a voltage regulator built in to power the Pixhawk clone, meaning no cable splicing is required.
+It also features 1000mw 933mhz radio, which will do the job.
+933hz is not as fast as regular 2.4Ghz, but for my application it will be fine.
+The 1000mw rating means I will have plenty of range too.

+The included GPS module may not be very good, but I happen to have a large box of GPS modules, which were used 20 years ago for mapping and surveying large areas.
+They are fitted with USB connectors currently, but I can always solder different connectors on if required.
+I plan to stick with a single GPS unless I start having issues.

+The kit also contains a safety switch (basically a big red emergency stop button but without the big and red parts), a buzzer that can be enabled if the rover is lost and a sd card to be used as a rudimentry "Black Box".